Parking Rules and Regulations

 - Temporary permits are available for visitors, staff or students when not using a permitted vehicle.
 Contact Campus Public Safety for further details.

-- Limited duration ADA/ALL Lot permits may be issued by the Campus Public Safety department.
-Please contact Campus Public Safety for further details.
+- Limited duration/ALL Lot permits may be issued by the Campus Public Safety department.
+Please contact Campus Public Safety for further details

 - Establishing a Carpool: